laffra/feynman/README.md

 Other than a debugger, where a given anomaly has to be hunted down and discovered, Feynman facilitates the occurence of the [Aha! moment](https://en.wikipedia.org/wiki/Eureka_effect) by showing surprising things happening in the system.

 ## Earlier work
-I have developed quite a few similar projects in my life.
+Feynman is inspired by a number of similar projects developed by [Chris Laffra](https://chrislaffra.com).
 Here are some examples
 - [Hotwire](https://www.usenix.org/conference/usenix-6th-c-technical-conference/presentation/hotwire-visual-debugger-c), the closest to project Feynman, to visualize C++ and Smalltalk programs, 1993
 - [XRay](https://www.slideshare.net/chrislaffra/eclipse-visualization-and-performance-monitoring), hardwired visualization for Java programs, such as Eclipse, 2003
 - [QzAcademy](https://www.slideshare.net/chrislaffra/livecode-python-training-tools-at-bank-of-america), a time travel debugger for the Quartz project, written in Python, 2008